TrLucas/depup/README.md

 You can run this programm to get a list of potentially included changes (represented by their commit messages), you can create a unified diff of all potentially included changes or you can create an issue body, which is supposed to be filed on https://issues.adblockplus.org.
+After filing an issue and hence having a corresponding issue number, you can commit the necessary changes in order to actually perform a dependency update.

 Since there won't be any way to bridge submodules / subrepositories between Git and Mercurial any time soon, we will stay dependent on a manual approach